-New age phones come with a lot of features that increases its productivity and functionality.
+New-age phones come with a lot of features that increase its productivity and functionality.
 Features like a good camera, audio and video player, and web browsers are some of the most basic features that people focus on while purchasing a smartphone.
 There are many features that go unnoticed by people operating their smartphones.
-One question we must always ask is what about the people who have difficulty in accessing these various functions of smartphones?
+One question we must always ask is what about the people who have difficulty accessing these various functions of smartphones?
 This should also always be considered whenever a new product or feature is introduced.
 I mean, a good camera in a phone wouldn’t be an important factor for a blind person.
 Or what about people with paralysis?

 There are many app developers trying to make custom apps for people with disabilities.
-One such app that has immense potential and is quiet popular is Voice access by google.
+One such app that has immense potential and is quite popular is Voice access by google.
 The app is very simple to use and it has a very simple basic function.
-It allows anyone who has difficulty manipulating a touch screen (e.g. due to paralysis, tremor, or temporary injury) use their Android device by voice.
-With this app users can navigate their phone with relative ease using their voice.
+It allows anyone who has difficulty manipulating a touch screen (e.g. due to paralysis, tremor, or temporary injury) to use their Android device by voice.
+With this app, users can navigate their phones with relative ease using their voice.
 The google library is able to pick up any sort of accent so you will never have to worry about having a thick accent.
 Some of the great features that make the app stand out are

 Voice Access provides many voice commands for:

 – Basic navigation (e.g. “go back”, “go home”, “open Gmail”)

 – Controlling the current screen (e.g. “tap next”, “scroll down”)

 – Text editing and dictation (e.g. “type hello”, “replace coffee with tea”)